Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 But it’s also when you’ll be paying the highest prices and fighting the biggest crowds.

-I’ve personally been to Bandon twice in November, twice in January, in February, and in June.
+I’ve personally been to Bandon three times in January, twice in November, and in February, April, and June.

 The trips with the best weather all the way around?
 January.

-Bandon kind of has its own weather patterns.
-My first January trip I had 5 straight days of 65 degree days and played in shorts.
+Bandon has its own weather patterns.
+My first January trip, I had 5 straight days of 65-degree days and played in shorts.

 My first February trip?
 It looked like this: